danielvarennikov/Compiler-front-end/README.md

 2)Working with if statements of the following type -> if(5 - 2 == 3){ + 2}

+3)Ignoring comments of the following type -> //YOUR COMMENT//

 -------------------------------------------------

 Feel free to use and ask me questions about it :)